maxwell-k/LumoSQL/benchmarking/README.md

 ```

 The full test suite is run as a workflow via GitHub actions using Linux
-containers via `.github/workflows/benchmarking.yaml`.
-This includes caching and
+containers via `.github/workflows/benchmarking.yaml` which executes the check
-executing the check target from `./Makefile`.
+target from `./Makefile`.

 <details>